eCommerce Speed Optimisation Guide

 - Google’s Mobile-Friendly Test – Evaluates your site for mobile usability and performance.

-Moreover, a good theme or layout will automatically adjust button sizes, text spacing, and image placement to create a smooth experience on smaller screens – factors that directly, and significantly, influence bounce rate and conversion.
+A good theme or layout adjusts button sizes, text spacing, and image placement automatically.
+This creates a smooth experience on smaller screens.
+These factors strongly affect bounce rate and conversion.

 Harnessing the Power of Content Delivery Networks (CDNs)

-For eCommerce sites serving a global audience, geographic distance can introduce latency.
-However, Content Delivery Networks mitigate this by distributing site data across multiple servers around the world, thereby ensuring quicker access no matter the visitor’s location.
+For eCommerce sites with a global audience, distance can add latency.
+Content Delivery Networks fix this.
+They spread site data across servers around the world.
+So access stays fast no matter the visitor's location.

 Reliable CDN Providers: